Randkill/Randkill.github.io/about.md

 2019
 <br>

-**Image Classifier**: ​ As final project of my Image Processing course, a 10000 length dataset with 100 classes where given and classification was desired.
+**Image Classifier**: ​ As the final project of my Image Processing course, a 10000 length dataset with 100 classes where given and classification was desired.
 As I started using python, I’ve solved the mentioned problem with a convolutional neural network via Keras library.

 <br>
 <br>